Restaurants + Hiking the Trails in the Cinque Terre

 My BFFs and travel companions in Riomaggiore many moons ago

-To close, I encourage you not to be ‘too’ deterred by the ‘T’ word (touristy) and enjoy this place for the spectacular natural beauty it still offers.
-At the same time, seek out some other less frequented jewels in the region such as Tellaro
+To close, I encourage you not to be too deterred by the ‘T’ word (touristy) and enjoy this place for the spectacular natural beauty it still offers.
+At the same time, I recommend that you seek out some other less frequented jewels in the region such as Tellaro

 These hiking paths were originally treaded by mules, but the railway was built in the 1870s when Italy was unified, so take advantage of both types of transportation; think glass half empty about the parts that cannot be accessed, and do what you can.
 Also, maybe don’t wait too long if you are really keen to experience this region given unpredictability of Italian building promises and the reality of global warning.
 The rains could return at any time.